 The 15th-century castle was probably a regular complex, surrounded by a moat.
 The Gothic-Renaissance castle was a regular building on a rectangular plan with dimensions of 40×30 meters, built of erratic stone.
 A gate in a multi-story tower led to the courtyard.
 There were residential buildings with cellars at the northern and eastern curtains.
 The perimeter walls were surrounded by an watered moat through which a drawbridge was placed, leading to the courtyard from the east.

-From the castle survived until today the ruins of a gate tower and relics of living wings with collapsed basements.
+Only modest relics have survived from the 15th-century castle: a fragment of the wall on the north side of the later courtyard and architectural details in the form of several portal jambs embedded in the tower’s ground floor.
+From the 16th-century castle have survived until today the ruins of a gate tower and relics of living wings with collapsed cellars.
 The neglected facility was in a bad state, but recently it was taken over by the Chudów Foundation known for saving the monuments and professional care.
-Already in the process of arranging the area, a beautiful four-span bridge was discovered, preserved in good condition.
+Already in the process of arranging the area, a great four-span bridge was discovered, preserved in good condition.